Brenbrit/rust-chromedriver-autoinstaller/README.md

 }
 ```

-I have only tested the library on Windows.
-If you've got a Mac or Linux computer and find an error, please open an issue or submit a PR!
+I have only tested the library on Windows and Linux.
+If you've got a Mac and find an error, please open an issue or submit a PR!